-Festivals provide an interesting peek into the local culture, and Phuket’s Vegetarian Festival is no exception.
+Festivals provide an interesting peek into the local culture, and Phuket Vegetarian Festival 2024 is no exception.
 Also known as Nine Emperor God Festival or Jia Chai, it falls in the ninth lunar month of the Chinese calendar.
 Thailand and exoticism go hand-in-hand, and this Taoist festival is celebrated with great zeal.
 Each shrine is extensively cleaned, in anticipation of the festival and giant Go Teng poles are raised on the first day (to be lowered after the last) symbolically to allow the Jade Emperor and other Nine Emperors to come down from the heavens and walk the earth again.

 A Little History Lesson